Homemade Philly Soft Pretzels with Cheese

 Save Recipe Final

-Ingredient Notes for Cheese Stuffed Soft Pretzels
+Ingredient Notes for Philly Soft Pretzels Dough

 • Flour: All-purpose flour is the go-to choice for this soft pretzel recipe.
 It provides the right balance of protein and starch, resulting in tender and chewy pretzels.